Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class2/README.md

 Goal
 ----

-- In this module, we will explore different sequence file formats
+- In this module, we will explore different sequence file formats using Unix commands
-- we will learn how to perform pattern matching using grep to find files and texts in files
+- We will learn how to perform pattern matching using grep to find files and texts in files
-- we will apply for loops to perform same repetitive tasks on different files
+- We will apply for loops to perform same repetitive tasks on different files
-- We will wrap this session up by saving our code in a shell script so that we can turn our commands into a small executable software.

 Using GREP for pattern matching
 -------------------------------